ARTIST-Association/ARTIST/docs/heliostats.rst

      - The radius from the pivot center to the actuator anchor.
 (1) in the image above.

-.. list-table:: Actuator Initial Parameters
+.. list-table:: Linear Actuator Optimizable Parameters
    :header-rows: 1
    :widths: 20 80